lib-static/howto/howtos/installrubymac.md

 Frustratingly, different versions of Ruby have many dependency and incompatibility problems.
 We've detailed two different ways to install and manage versions on the Mac below.
 This is necessary, because most Macs come with an older version of Ruby already installed on the OS, but Jekyll and other applications require newer versions to work correctly.

-- Your first step is to Check and see what version your Mac has installed by default.
+- Your first step is to check what version your Mac has installed by default.
 Enter `ruby -v` into your terminal (which you can open by clicking `Command (⌘) + Spacebar`, typing `terminal`, and pressing `Enter`).
-- If the Ruby Version is > 2.2.5 you can use the system Ruby, but recommended practice is to set up a separate Ruby development environment.
+- If the Ruby Version is > 2.4.0 you can use the system Ruby, but recommended practice is to set up a separate Ruby development environment.
 To do this, follow the instructions below, which outline the steps to install Ruby using [rbenv](https://github.com/rbenv/rbenv){:target="_blank"}.
 Alternatively, some people have success using [Homebrew](https://brew.sh/){:target="_blank"} (`brew install ruby`) or another manager such as [rvm](https://rvm.io){:target="_blank"}, but our experience suggests rbenv is currently the best option.

 ## Get the Xcode Command Line Tools First
 - Ensure you have Xcode Command Line Tools, so that you can work with Ruby (and Git, etc.)